manuel-serrano/hiphop/doc/api.md

 ### <hiphop.trap> ###
 [:@glyphicon glyphicon-tag tag]

-A trap must be named with `trap\_name` attribute.
-It takes one child, with is the reactive code that could be preempted by the trap.
+A trap defined a scope that can be exited at a specific point.
+The scope (body) of the trap is immediately started when control reach the trap.
+It takes children which is the enclosed code, and the following
+attribute:

+* `trap\_name`: a string that is the name of the trap.

-### <hiphop.exit> ###
+### <hiphop.exit/> ###
 [:@glyphicon glyphicon-tag tag]

-An exit instruction must take the name of the related trap, via `trap\_name` attribute.
-The following instructions will not be executed, the the execution continues at the instruction following the related trap.
+The exit point of a trap.
+In must be enclosed in the trap to exit.
+This instruction immediately terminate the trap to exit.
+It takes the following attribute:

+* `trap\_name`: a string that matches with the name of the trap to exit.

 ## Others statements